brycewray/hugo-site/content/posts/2021/05/help-your-website-get-discovered/index.md

 ---
 {{< /highlight >}}

-6. Then, back in the appropriate `layouts` folder, add a `sitemap` folder containing a `sitemap.html` file with the following (edit the CSS classes and the "Main pages" stuff as makes sense for your site):
+6. Then, back in the appropriate `layouts` folder, add a `sitemap` folder containing a `sitemap.html` file with the following (edit the classes and the "Main pages" stuff as makes sense for your site):
 {{< highlight go-html-template "linenos=false" >}}
 {{ define "main" }}
 	<div class="container-narrower sitemapDiv">